 LLMs for Public Narrative

-This project has been a collaboration with Danny Kessler, Maggie Hughes, Emily S. Lin, and Marshall Ganz.
-It was accepted to the 7th Workshop on Narrative Understanding at NAACL 2025 and currently under review at EMNLP 2025.
-I am very grateful for our talented UROP, Hannah Chiou, who also helped on the second submission of this paper.
+This project has been a collaboration with Hannah Chiou, Danny Kessler, Maggie Hughes, Emily S. Lin, and Marshall Ganz.
+It was accepted to the 7th Workshop on Narrative Understanding at NAACL 2025 (Poole-Dayan* et al., 2025).

 Abstract